-The platelet aggregation blood test checks how well
+The platelet aggregation blood test checks how well platelets, a part of blood, clump together and cause blood to clot.

 How the Test is Performed